IPGP/rinexmod/README.md

 The tool is in Python 3, you must have it installed on your machine.

-You need Python Hatanaka library from Martin Valgur:
+You need Python Hatanaka library from Martin Valgur (https://github.com/valgur/hatanaka):

+ `pip install hatanaka`

+You need pycountry to associate country names with their ISO abbreviations (but it is facultative):

- pip install hatanaka
+`pip install pycountry`

-You need matplotlib for plotting samples intervals with crzmeta
+You need matplotlib for plotting samples intervals with crzmeta:

- pip install matplotlib
+`pip install matplotlib`

 # rinexmod error messages